tessiselated/toy_robot/README.md

 Clone this repository and `cd` to the root directory and run `bundle install`

-To run the test suite run `rspec spec` from the command line.
+To run the test suite run `rspec spec`.

-To run the robot, run `ruby run_robot.rb` from the command line and follow the prompts
+To run the robot, run `ruby run_robot.rb` and follow the prompts

 ## Usage Instructions